-- Meet with Parents.
-Because of the extra monitoring and individual attention that many of their students require, special education teachers typically communicate with parents more often than the average general education teacher would.
+Because of the extra monitoring and individual attention that many of their students require, the special educator typically communicates with parents more often than the average general education teacher would.

 Many schools have one or two special education teachers on staff and several resource aides who work closely with those teachers.
 Because special education teachers often have heavy caseloads, aides are sometimes assigned tasks like physically assisting students with limited mobility, providing help on assignments, and preparing materials for the special education classroom.

 Just like their general education colleagues, teachers must maintain orderly and efficient special education classrooms by establishing expectations and procedures.
 Along with behavior goals as specified in IEPs, teachers proactively create behavior intervention plans that outline what to do when a student disrupts and how to positively reinforce good behavior.

-A good teacher is someone who has an interest in helping for special education students and adolescents, who understands the needs of those with physical and learning disabilities, and who is patient and level-headed in stressful situations.2 It’s a job full of both rewards and challenges.
+A good teacher is someone who has an interest in helping special education students and adolescents, understand the needs of those with physical and learning disabilities, and is patient and level-headed in stressful situations.2 It’s a job full of both rewards and challenges.
 The number of students, the amount of paperwork required, and having to deal with ongoing behavioral issues are all challenges that can lead a teacher to feel burned out.
-However, teachers who spend their entire careers in special education and see the difference they’ve made in students’ lives know that the rewards can be great.
+However, teachers who spend their entire careers in special education services and see the difference they’ve made in students’ lives know that the rewards can be great.

 So how do you become qualified to teach special education?